State Highway 73 (New Zealand): Kumara Junction to Christchurch

 Beyond Otira, the road breaks with the railway line and crosses the river before climbing up towards the Otira Viaduct and Arthur's Pass.
-At 920 metres, Arthur's Pass is the second highest pass on the road and is one of the three alpine passes connecting the east and west coasts.
+At an elevation of 920 m, Arthur's Pass is the second highest pass on the road and is one of the three alpine passes connecting the east and west coasts.
 After peaking, the road descends into Arthur's Pass village with the railway line emerging from the Otira Tunnel nearby.

-After the village, the road and rail line runs along the Bealey River valley and crosses the Waimakariri River before veering left and running parallel to both the river and the rail line on the opposite side.
+After the village, the road and rail line runs along the Bealey River valley and crosses the Waimakariri River on the Bealey Bridge before veering left and running parallel to both the river and the rail line on the opposite side.
 Before Cass, the road runs along a bluff and turns right to proceed past some more farmland as well as Lakes Grasmere and Pearson.